UK records another 36,572 coronavirus cases

-London [UK], August 19 (ANI/Xinhua): Another 36,572 people in Britain have tested positive for COVID-19, bringing the total number of coronavirus cases in the country to 6,392,160, according to official figures released Thursday.
+London, Aug 20 (IANS) Another 36,572 people in Britain have tested positive for Covid-19, bringing the total number of coronavirus cases in the country to 6,392,160, according to official figures released on Thursday.

 The country also reported another 113 coronavirus-related deaths.
 The total number of coronavirus-related deaths in Britain now stands at 131,373.
-These figures only include the deaths of people who died within 28 days of their first positive test.
+These figures only include the deaths of people who died within 28 days of their first positive test, the Xinhua news agency reported.

-Britain's Health Secretary Sajid Javid said Thursday that he is "confident" that the COVID-19 booster vaccine will begin to be given to the most vulnerable from next month, according to Sky News.
+Britain's Health Secretary Sajid Javid said on Thursday that he is "confident" that Covid-19 booster vaccine will begin to be given to the most vulnerable from next month.

 The government is still waiting for the final advice from the Joint Committee on Vaccination and Immunisation (JCVI) on the booster jabs.
-The JCVI is meeting on Thursday to discuss the potential booster campaign, according to the Sky News report.
+The JCVI is meeting on Thursday to discuss the potential booster campaign.

 "So, we're waiting for their final opinion and, looking at everything and the timing of that, I'm confident that we can start in September when we will start with the most vulnerable cohorts and start offering that third jab," Sajid said.